Introduction

 Operating Nut Rehabilitation:

 This is required when a hydrant is "tight" or difficult to operate.
-This can be caused by a lack of preventative maintenance, bent operating nut, or simply due to age of fire hydrant.
+This can be caused by a lack of preventative maintenance, excessive corrosion, damaged operating nut, or simply due to age of fire hydrant.
 Operating Nut Rehabilitation may also be necessary when a leak is discovered from the bonnet assembly.
-Replacement of O-rings, gaskets, and other parts is usually necessary during these procedures.
+Replacement of O-rings, gaskets, and other components is usually necessary during these procedures.

 Return to the list of our services